amyfbear/deliverable/README copy.md

 sample averages and a list of the top 5 clients for each category

+## Deal Size Analysis:

 ### Large Deals

-Deals are between 7,016.31 - 14,082.80 dollars comprise **12.98%** of total company sales and are mainly classic cars.
+Deals are between $7,016.31 - $14,082.80, they comprise **12.98%** of total company sales and are mainly classic cars.

 #### Euro Shopping Channel: